nydur/cdk-s3/README.md

 Run `cdk deploy` to deploy the infrastructure.
 Similar to `terraform apply`

 Run `cdk destroy` to destroy the created infrastructure, when successfully deployed

+**CDK is an alternative IaC tool to launch AWS infrastructure only.**